Venezuela to give COVAX ultimatum to ship vaccines

-Venezuela received word from COVAX in June that the last four payments had been blocked by UBS (UBSG.S).
+Venezuela received word from COVAX in June that the last four payments had been blocked by UBS.
 The payments to cover the $120 million fee have already been made, he said.

 Maduro said in a live appearance on state television that officials had been instructed to “give the COVAX system an ultimatum: they send us the vaccines or they give us the money back, period.”